Martine Barrat: Career

 In the following years, she immersed herself in photographing the boxing world in New York, from young boys training in Harlem, Bed-Stuy, Brooklyn, to the Bronx.
 The resulting work was displayed at the consulate general of France in New York, with the book titled Do or Die.
 In 1993, the photographs were collected in the book Do or Die, published by Viking Penguin and prefaced by Gordon Parks and Martin Scorsese: "Patiently, painfully and with a highly discerning heart, Martine Barrat has filled our eyes with a world of young warriors eager to earn the honors of their hostile sport. ...
 A wistful, beauteous demeanor betrays the hardness that is already building in their hearts. ... with powerful pictures and strong words, Martine Barrat captures the spirit of young fighters who, with the other guy's blood on their gloves, return joyously to their concerns."

 In 2007, Barratʼs work was featured in the acclaimed Harlem In My Heart, a major retrospective at La Maison Européenne de la Photographie in Paris.
 The show featured 190 photographs and her most recent video work and was reviewed and featured in over fifty international newspapers, magazines and radio shows.
 The French newspaper Libération remarked that "'Harlem In My Heart' is not a monument to the glory of American blacks, but a collection of moments in their company, a rare intensity...it is almost impossible not to cry, the emotion is palpable."
 The photos of Harlem in My Heart were titled by David Murray, composer and jazz musician, for the show.
 Her involvement with the jazz scene in New York City has resulted in textual collaborations with jazz musicians, such as Ornette Coleman, who has given many titles to her photographs and written companion texts, and who curated a show including her work.

-Barrat's photography reaches from the neighborhood of Goutte-d'Or in Paris, to the Caribbean islands, through Africa, Japan, and Brazil.
-Nevertheless, the core of her work evokes Harlem, the anchor of her life since her arrival in the United States.